Property Investment - CPF Housing Loan Rules

 Previously, HDB flats with leases of 60 years or more can be paid with CPF up to the purchase price or valuation limit (VL), whichever is lower.
 But, for flats with leases 30 years to less than 60 years which can cover the youngest buyer to the age of 80, CPF usage is capped at a percentage of purchase price or VL, whichever is lower.

-If the flat cannot cover the youngest buyer to the age of 95, buyers are still eligible for a HDB housing loan, but the LTV limit will be pro-rated from 80%.
-This is calculated based on the extent the remaining lease of the HDB flat can cover the youngest buyer to the age of 95.
-To find out how this is derived, please refer to the example below.
+If the flat cannot cover the youngest buyer until the age of 95, buyers are still eligible for an HDB housing loan, but the LTV limit will be pro-rated from 75%.
+This is calculated based on the extent the remaining lease of the HDB flat can cover the youngest buyer until the age of 95.
+Please refer to the example below to find out how this is derived.

 The actual loan amount is also subjected to HDB credit assessment, which takes into account the buyers’ income, age and financial situation, among others.